rehierl/node-tree-outliner/1-1-3-node-trees/2-0-core-definitions.md

 <!-- ======================================================================= -->
 # Node tree definitions

-* definitions used throughout this discussion
+* core definitions used throughout this discussion
+* a summary of standard and non-standard definitions

 <!-- ======================================================================= -->
 ## subsets of nodes